Share on your favorite

 Splendid - Impressive and grand.

-Fact, Reality - Accepting and acknowledging the facts and reality of a situation.
+Fact, Reality - Fact/Reality - Accepting and acknowledging the facts and reality - carries meaning in Japanese naming tradition.
+May your child embody the positive aspects of fact/reality throughout life.

 Splendid - Impressive and grand.